 More Messages to the Future

-I promise to use a reusable water bottle.
+I promise to only use metal straws and reusable cups.

 I promise to do my part, supporting federal legislation to protect our earth while starting small with projects at home.